Travel to Bangkok, Thailand

 Wangdue Phodrang ~ Pele La Pass, Phobjikha Valley

 Take in spectacular views over Pele La Pass between the districts of Trongsa and Wangdue Phodrang.
-Monal Pheasants and the Great Parrotbill are possibilities here and we hope to encounter mammals, Goral and Serow, wild herbivores that do well in these habitats around Pela La.
-Decend into the glacial valley of Phobjikha, known as the “Valley of the Cranes.”
-Phobjikha Valley has the largest wetland in Bhutan and is one of the winter homes of about 350 rare and endangered Black-necked Cranes in the world.
+Monals, a type of pheasant, and the great parrotbill are possibilities here.
+You may also encounter mammals, like goral and serow, wild herbivores that do well in these habitats around Pela La.
+Descend into the glacial valley of Phobjikha, known as the “Valley of the Cranes.”
+Phobjikha Valley has the largest wetland in Bhutan and is one of the winter homes of roughly 350 rare and endangered black-necked cranes.
 These cranes typically start to arrive here in the end of October and migrate back to Tibet in early March.
-The presence of the cranes makes Phobjikha one of the most important wildlife preserves in Bhutan.
+The annual presence of the cranes has made Phobjikha one of the most important wildlife preserves in the kingdom.
 Listen to the cranes calling through the pine forest and flying overhead to return to their roost.

 Trongsa ~ Trongsa Dzong, Golden Langurs

 Trongsa is best known for the Trongsa Dzong, the largest dzong in Bhutan.
-Take in the beautiful surroundings and impressive architecture, learn about the dzong’s historical importance, and perhaps see Assam Macaques climbing the walls.
-If open, we’ll also visit the Tower of Trongsa Museum in the watch tower up the hill for great views and interesting cultural and historical artifacts.
-The district is also a good place to find rare Golden Langurs, a primate found only in Bhutan and parts of India.
+Take in the beautiful surroundings and impressive architecture, learn about the dzong’s historical importance, and perhaps see Assam macaques climbing the walls.
+If open, you’ll also visit the Tower of Trongsa Museum.
+The watchtower, up on the hill, has great views and interesting cultural and historical artifacts.
+The district is also a good place to find rare golden langurs, a primate found only in Bhutan and parts of India.

 Bumthang ~ Orgyencholing Palace, Chumey Valley

-In addition to spectacular landscapes, a highlight of our exploration of Bumthang will be visiting the Orgyencholing Palace, which has been converted into a fabulous museum providing an insight into the times prior to the establishment of hereditary monarchy in 1907.
-Search for new bird species in the Blue Pine forests of Chumey Valley including the stunning, iridescent Himalayan Monal Pheasants that frequent the Tharpaling Monastery.
-Beautiful Rosefinch and Rufous-breasted Accentor may be seen foraging in the open fields with the Himalayan Griffon soaring above.
+In addition to spectacular landscapes, a highlight of your exploration of Bumthang will be the Orgyencholing Palace, which has been converted into a fabulous museum providing an insight into the times prior to the establishment of hereditary monarchy in 1907.
+Search for new bird species in the blue pine forests of Chumey Valley including the stunning, iridescent Himalayan monal, a pheasant that frequents the Tharpaling Monastery.
+Beautiful rosefinches and rufous-breasted accentor may be seen foraging in the open fields with the Himalayan griffon soaring above.

 Mongar ~ Bird diversity in lowland forests, Thrumsingla National Park

-Mongar is the easternmost and lowest elevation of the districts on our safari and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
-Look for Blood Pheasants and flocks of Snow Pigeons flying across the valley or foraging in the farmlands.
+Mongar is the easternmost and lowest elevation of the districts on your safari and is one of the best places for birding in Asia with its rich, subtropical, broadleaf forests.
+Look for blood pheasants and flocks of snow pigeons flying across the valley or foraging in the farmlands.
 Travel through Thrumsingla National Park and a variety of ecological zones between Bumthang and Mongar, stopping for a hike through rhododendron forest at Thrumsing La Pass.
-Search for Satyr Tragopan and Rufous-necked Hornbill and other birds that flourish in the lowlands of Bhutan.
-Hishey loves birding in this area so much, he built Trogon Villa so his tour groups would have a comfortable base from which to explore this wildlife-rich region of Bhutan.
-In addition to abundant bird life, search for Capped Langurs swinging playfully in the trees.
+Search for satyr tragopan and rufous-necked hornbill and other birds that flourish in the lowlands of Bhutan.
+Hishey loves birding in this area so much he built Trogon Villa so his tour groups would have a comfortable base, from which to explore this wildlife-rich region of Bhutan.
+In addition to abundant bird life, search for capped langurs swinging playfully in the trees.
 A night drive offers us the opportunity to see nocturnal species.

 Bhutan’s festivals and Buddhist culture